Short Biography of Queen Victoria (1819 –1901)

 Queen Victoria and Nineteenth-Century Britain

-The 19th Century was a time of unprecedented expansion for Britain in term of both of industry and Empire.
+The 19th Century was a time of unprecedented expansion for Britain in term of both industry and Empire.
 Although her popularity ebbed and flowed during her reign, towards the end of her crown, she had become a symbol of British imperialism and pride.

 The Victorian period also witnessed great advances in science and technology.
 It became known as the steam age, enabling people to easily travel throughout the UK and the World.

 Queen Victoria was emblematic of this period.
 She was an enthusiastic supporter of the British Empire.
 She celebrated at Lord Kitchener’s victory in the Sudan; she supported British involvement in the Boer War.
 She was also happy to preside over the expansion of the British Empire, which was to stretch across the globe.
 In 1877 Queen Victoria was made Empress of India, in a move instigated by the imperialist Disraeli.
 Famously, at the end of the Victorian period, people could say ‘the sun never set on the British Empire.’

 Queen Victoria was conservative in her politics and social views.
 She opposed women’s rights and was socially conservative.
 This led to an unfortunate episode.
 When she saw a servant who appeared to be pregnant, Victoria claimed she was having an affair.
 The Queen actually made her take a test to prove she was a virgin.
 The test was positive and the growth in her stomach was actually a form of cancer; a few months later the servant died, and Queen Victoria suffered a decline in her popularity as a result of this episode.

-In the early part of her reign, she became a close friend and confident of the Prime Minister, Lord Melbourne.
+In the early part of her reign, she became a close friend and confidant of the Prime Minister, Lord Melbourne.
 She spent many hours talking to him and relied on his political advice.
 Lord Melbourne was a Whig, with conservative attitudes.
 He tried to shield Queen Victoria from the extreme poverty that was endemic in parts of the UK.